 - With the engine turned off, check the underside of the fan belts (the surface that comes in contact with the pulleys) for cracks and obvious wear.

 - Pull the oil dipstick, wipe it clean with a rag, and reinsert and remove it.
 Is the level correct?
 Is the oil dark and dirty?
 Both are signs that the car isn't getting the care it deserves.
-You can also look for beads of water on the oil clinging to the dipstick, which could reflect a costly head gasket problem.
+You can also look for beads of water on the oil clinging to the dipstick, which could reflect a leak — and a costly head gasket problem.

 Go ahead and start the car.
 Does it start easily?
 Run smoothly?
 Don't hesitate to test all the lights and signals, inside the car and outside.
 Same thing for the wipers, heat and air conditioning, and cigarette lighter.